datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 - Afterwards, run ``rclone config`` from the command line to configure ``rclone`` to work with Dropbox.
-Running this command will a guide you with an interactive prompt through a ~2 minute configuration of the remote (here we will name the remote "dropbox-remote" -- the name will be used to refer to it later during the configuration of the dataset we want to publish).
+Running this command will a guide you with an interactive prompt through a ~2 minute configuration of the remote (here we will name the remote "dropbox-for-friends" -- the name will be used to refer to it later during the configuration of the dataset we want to publish).
 The interactive dialog is outlined below, and all parts that require user input are highlighted.